CSS Positioning With Z-Index Tutorial

 CSS Overflow Tutorial

-Stylesheets and JavaScript
+Changing Stylesheets With JavaScript

 As you can see, using "z-index" you can show some content in front or behind other content in your web pages.
 My CSS Animation Demonstration shows how layers and JavaScript animation can be combined to produce a special effect.
 I've also created a JavaScript & CSS Slideshow that puts it to practical use.